laravel/docs/authentication.md

 <a name="protecting-routes"></a>
 ### Protecting Routes

 [Route middleware](/docs/{{version}}/middleware) can be used to only allow authenticated users to access a given route.
 Laravel ships with an `auth` middleware, which references the `Illuminate\Auth\Middleware\Authenticate` class.
-Since this middleware is already registered in your HTTP kernel, all you need to do is attach the middleware to a route definition:
+Since this middleware is already registered in your application's HTTP kernel, all you need to do is attach the middleware to a route definition:

-    Route::get('flights', function () {
+    Route::get('/flights', function () {
-        // Only authenticated users may enter...
+        // Only authenticated users may access this route...
     })->middleware('auth');

 <a name="redirecting-unauthenticated-users"></a>
 #### Redirecting Unauthenticated Users

-When the `auth` middleware detects an unauthorized user, it will redirect the user to the `login` [named route](/docs/{{version}}/routing#named-routes).
-You may modify this behavior by updating the `redirectTo` function in your `app/Http/Middleware/Authenticate.php` file:
+When the `auth` middleware detects an unauthenticated user, it will redirect the user to the `login` [named route](/docs/{{version}}/routing#named-routes).
+You may modify this behavior by updating the `redirectTo` function in your application's `app/Http/Middleware/Authenticate.php` file:

     /**
      * Get the path the user should be redirected to.